 Data on this site

-Data on this site is mainly derived from the Finnish database Järviwiki, Finlands own ‘lake wiki’.
+Data on this site is partly derived from the Finnish database Järviwiki, Finlands own ‘lake wiki’.
 The site contains basic information about all lakes larger than 1 hectar, as well as other useful ressources on riverbasins, fish sightings etc. However the service is mainly in Finnish.